-You should be aware that using mpd instead of iTunes to play music means circumventing the "(usually) just works" nature of Apple's default music player in the interest of maybe saving some memory and using some software that is in principle more narrowly focused on a single purpose.
+You should be aware that using mpd instead of the Music app (née iTunes) to play music means circumventing the "(usually) just works" nature of Apple's default music player in the interest of maybe saving some memory and using some software that is in principle more narrowly focused on a single purpose.
 As a result, you'll probably be setting yourself up for a certain amount of frustration as you're forced to tinker with your non-standard setup.
 This route is not for everyone!
 On the other hand, this setup certainly allows for more tinkering than iTunes.

 Here's a nice blog post that explains why you might be interested in going this route, with instructions for setting things up: http://ssrubin.com/posts/music-library-with-mpd-ncmpcpp-beets.html

 Personally, I don't use beets or ncmpcpp, which is why I wrote my own Alfred workflow rather than using the one linked in that post.
-I let iTunes manage my music because trying to cut it out of my life entirely is too much for me.
+I let Apple's Music app manage my music because trying to cut it out of my life entirely is too much for me (in particular I'm not interested in coming up with an alternative for syncing to a mobile device).
 But you can certainly just use the setup in that post if you prefer!

 If you use Apple Lossless files, you might need to follow these instructions when you install mpd to make sure it works with them: http://onethingwell.org/post/16355956926/mpd-apple-lossless-os-x